top of page

 For trusting in the intelligence of children, the relational wisdom of teachers, and the power of environments that invite meaningful work.

+Education is not preparation for life.
 It is how we live, together, in real time, as we build the future.

 Events Podcasts Videos